Listing-Level Severity: What It Takes to Meet an SSA Listing

 Frequently Asked Questions

-TL;DR: Meeting a listing means your condition satisfies every specific criterion in a Blue Book listing, earning automatic approval at Step 3.
-Each listing has precise medical requirements (test results, clinical findings, functional limitations) that must all be documented.
-You can also "equal" a listing if your condition is at least as severe even though it doesn't match exactly.
+Meeting a listing means your condition satisfies every specific criterion in a Blue Book listing, earning automatic approval at Step 3.
+Each listing has precise medical requirements that must be documented.

 What "Meeting" a Listing Requires?